AhmedDesoky14/Momento-Chat/README.md

-# Fade-Chat
+# Momento-Chat

-Fade-Chat is a modern and secure peer-to-peer chat application designed for seamless communication with a focus on user privacy and versatility.
+Momento-Chat is a modern and secure peer-to-peer chat application designed for seamless communication with a focus on user privacy and versatility.
 With a user-friendly interface powered by Qt.

-> **Note**: Fade-Chat is still under active development, and features are continuously being improved and expanded.
+> **Note**: Momento-Chat is still under active development, and features are continuously being improved and expanded.

 ---